-When you receive the PIA, iIf your level or degree of dependency has changed since your dependency was first evaluated and you do not agree with the services and benefits you have been offered, you have 30 days in which to appeal.
+When you receive the PIA, if your level or degree of dependency has changed since your dependency was first evaluated and you do not agree with the services and benefits you have been offered, you have 30 days in which to appeal.

-Attach all documents required
+Attach all the required documents

 Frequently Asked Questions